Valuation Cap Explained: Calculating Founder Dilution at Conversion

 Real Example: Cap vs. No Cap Dilution

 Let's say you raised a $250,000 convertible note with a $2 million valuation cap.
 Two years later, you're raising a Series A at a $8 million post-money valuation.
+Use our test your fundraising readiness to put this into practice.

 Without a cap: The investor converts at the Series A price.
 If Series A is priced at $2.67 per share (dividing the $8M by total shares), they get 93,633 shares.

-With the $2M cap: The investor converts at the cap price of $0.67 per share (dividing $2M by total shares), receiving 372,000 shares—nearly 4x more equity.
+With the $2M cap: The investor converts at the cap price of $0.67 per share (dividing $2M by total shares), receiving 372,000 sharesnearly 4x more equity.

 From a founder's perspective, this $250,000 investment could have cost you 5% of your company at the cap, compared to 1.2% without the cap.
 That's significant dilution.